awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 }
 ```

 Lambda uses [long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html) to poll a queue until it becomes active\.
-When messages are available, Lambda increases the rate at which it reads batches, and invokes your function until it reaches a concurrency limit\.
-For more information on how Lambda scales to process messages in your Amazon SQS queue, see [Understanding Scaling Behavior](scaling.md)\.
+When messages are available, Lambda reads up to 5 batches and sends them to your function\.
+If messages are still available, Lambda increases the number of processes reading batches by up to 60 more instances per minute\.
+The maximum number of batches that can be processed simultaneously by an event source mapping is 1000\.

-When Lambda reads a message from the queue, it stays in the queue but becomes hidden until Lambda deletes it\.
-If your function returns an error, or doesn't finish processing before the queue's [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html), it becomes visible again\.
-Then Lambda sends it to your Lambda function again\.
+When Lambda reads a batch, the messages stay in the queue but becomes hidden for the length of the queue's [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html)\.
+If your function successfully processes the batch, Lambda deletes the messages from the queue\.
+If your function is [throttled](scaling.md), returns an error, or doesn't respond, the message becomes visible again\.
 All messages in a failed batch return to the queue, so your function code must be able to process the same message multiple times without side effects\.

-## Configuring a Queue for Use With Lambda<a name="events-sqs-queueconfig"></a>
+## Configuring a Queue for Use with Lambda<a name="events-sqs-queueconfig"></a>

 [Create a standard Amazon SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/) to serve as an event source for your Lambda function\.
 Then configure the queue to allow time for your Lambda function to process each batch of events—and for Lambda to retry in response to throttling errors as it scales up\.

 To allow your function time to process each batch of records, set the source queue's visibility timeout to at least 6 times the [timeout](resource-model.md) that you configure on your function\.
 The extra time allows for Lambda to retry if your function execution is throttled while your function is processing a previous batch\.

-If a message fails processing multiple times, Amazon SQS can send it to a [dead letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html)\.
-Configure a dead letter queue on your source queue to retain messages that failed processing for troubleshooting\.
-Set the `maxReceiveCount` on the queue's redrive policy to at least **5** to avoid sending messages to the dead letter queue due to throttling\.
+If a message fails processing multiple times, Amazon SQS can send it to a [dead\-letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html)\.
+Configure a dead\-letter queue on your source queue to retain messages that failed processing for troubleshooting\.
+Set the `maxReceiveCount` on the queue's redrive policy to at least **5** to avoid sending messages to the dead\-letter queue due to throttling\.

+**Note**
+Make sure that you configure the dead\-letter queue on the source queue, not on the Lambda function\.
+The dead\-letter queue that you configure on a function is used for the function's [asynchronous invocation queue](invocation-async.md), not for event source queues\.

 ## Execution Role Permissions<a name="events-sqs-permissions"></a>